EnzoDtoste/Distributed-FTP/README.md

 ## Architecture
 - **Nodes**: The system incorporates two types of nodes: data storage nodes and order routing nodes.
-- **Chord Ring**: All nodes are organized in a Chord ring, facilitating efficient data location and retrieval.
+- **Chord Ring**: All data storage nodes are organized in a Chord ring, facilitating efficient data location and retrieval.

 ## Features
 - **Data Replication**: Implements data replication across storage nodes to ensure high availability and fault tolerance.